What kinds of classes are offered at OACC?

 $20 per class (first class free)

 The class is free for all seniors and new students experiencing financial hardship.
-The class is a community service class to help community during these difficult times as Asian Americans.
+The class is a community service class to help the community during these difficult times as Asian Americans.
 Please contact the co-instructors for details (contact info available in the flyer).

 To register for classes and workshops, please call OACC’s front desk 510-637-0455 or email email@example.com with a subject line “Class Registration”.